irineu/node-easysocket/README.md

 ##### Limitations:
 The embedded protocol use a header with 4 bytes to indicate the size of your message, so you can only send a message with: **2147483647 bytes (~2.1GB)**.
 If you need more than it, just fork this project on github and expand to fit your needs.

-#### Improvements:
-This is a nice snippet for simple communications purposes.
-If you need a more robust communcation solution, please check: https://github.com/irineu/eight-protocol